 Setting up a playroom

 Children of all ages love to play but playing also means toys.
-Not that long after a baby is born, the house is submerged with toys and that’s enough to justify a playroom.
+Not that long after a baby is born, the house is submerged with toys and that’s enough to justify creating a playroom.

 The location